 Can I request a Relay Partner presentation for my business or organization?

 Absolutely!
 Virginia Relay representatives are always available to visit your business and make a free presentation on the benefits of taking and placing Relay calls.
-To schedule a presentation, call 1-800-552-7917 (voice/TTY).
+To schedule a presentation, call 1-800-552-7917 (Voice).

 Does Virginia Relay offer sign language courses?

-While Virginia Relay does not offer sign language classes, several opportunities are available around the state including the interpreter training programs at J. Sargeant Reynolds Community College.
-For a complete list of classes, contact VDDHH Customer Service, at 1-800-552-7917.
+While Virginia Relay does not offer sign language classes, several opportunities are available throughout the state.
+For a complete list of classes, contact VDDHH at 1-800-552-7917 (Voice).